-Can you put frozen chicken in the Crockpot?
+Can you put frozen chicken in the crockpot?

 It’s not recommended to put any type of frozen meat into a slow cooker.
 Too much time is needed for the chicken to thaw and arrive at a safe temperature, which will allow the chicken to be at a dangerous, bacteria-conducive temperature for too long.
-On the flip side, it is perfectly safe to put raw chicken in your slow cooker.
+On the flip side, it’s perfectly safe to put raw chicken in your slow cooker.

-How long does it take to cook chicken in the Crockpot?
+How long does it take to cook chicken in the crockpot?

-These versatile Crockpot chicken recipes make the perfect dinner any night of the week.
+These versatile crockpot chicken recipes make the perfect dinner any night of the week.

 Butter chicken is one of the most popular Indian dishes in the United States.
 It is less spicy than many other Indian recipes, with a creamy lightness that will remind you of a creamy curry.
 It’s best served over a bed of hot rice, topped with snippets of fresh cilantro, and paired with warm garlic naan bread as a side dish.

 This recipe has everything you love about pizza and more!
 Turn simple boneless chicken breasts into a flavorful Italian restaurant-style entree.
-Simply place chicken, jarred pizza sauce, and classic pizza toppings (sliced mushrooms, black olives, pepperoni, or whatever you like) into your Crockpot.
-Just before it’s done, sprinkle with mozzarella cheese for a kid-pleasing meal that cooks itself in four to five hours.
+Simply place chicken, jarred pizza sauce, and classic pizza toppings (sliced mushrooms, black olives, pepperoni, or whatever you like) into your crockpot.
+Just before it’s done, sprinkle it with mozzarella cheese for a kid-pleasing meal that cooks itself in four to five hours.

 Cold winter nights were made for homemade chicken noodle soup, but this one makes itself while you’re out of the house at work or running errands.
 It’s super easy to make, and you just can’t beat the smell of made-from-scratch chicken soup.
 Loaded with veggies and satisfying noodles, you’ll definitely go back for a second bowl.

 You read that right.
 With just two ingredients, you’ll create a succulent, tasty dinner the whole family is going to love!
-Place boneless chicken breasts, along with your favorite salsa, inside your Crockpot (that step will take all of two minutes).
-Turn your Crockpot on, and let it perform its special brand of magic.
+Place boneless chicken breasts, along with your favorite salsa, inside your crockpot (that step will take all of two minutes).
+Turn your crockpot on, and let it perform its special brand of magic.
 Once it’s done, shred the chicken with a fork and then spoon it over rice bowls or wrap it into burritos.
 Or pop it in the fridge for simple lunches all week long.

-Brown the chicken in a skillet first, and then use your Crockpot to do the rest.
+Brown the chicken in a skillet first, and then use your crockpot to do the rest.
 The flavors of garlic, oregano, and lemon juice really wake up your tastebuds.
 Serve with a side of brown rice and some steamed veggies for a mouthwatering — and healthy — dinner that’s sure to be one of your go-to recipes.

-With a little bit of planning ahead and even less time preparing, your Crockpot allows you to make hearty, home-cooked meals every single night of the week — even on days when you don’t think you have time to cook.
+With a little bit of planning ahead and even less time preparing, your crockpot allows you to make hearty, home-cooked meals every single night of the week — even on days when you don’t think you have time to cook.